irgroup-classrooms/dis17-2021/README.md

   - Make up your mind and find something on your own!

 Upload the concept papers as PDF files until 2021-12-10 to this Sciebo folder: https://th-koeln.sciebo.de/s/FHerELroqNlwDPC - Name the file accordingly: `DIS17-2021-assignment2-GROUPNAME`.

+### Assignment III - Start your Engines (30 points)

+Based on your project plan from assignment II your team has to build and evaluate a search engine on finding relevant documents on COVID-19 and to submit the results (run files).

+- Use the TREC-COVID test collection as our common document, topic and qrel set.
+- We will evalute your run files using trec_eval, so please make sure to test these files before submitting them.
+We will not fix parsing errors.
+- Choose some "speaking" names for your runs, like `BM25-manual-queries`.
+- Prepare a short 2-page overview paper including a short description of
+  1. Your original overall idea to test in the Mini-TREC campaign
+  2. The retrieval methods used and the technical implementation
+  3. Your evaluation and outcomes
+  4. Next steps and ideas
+- We will use these descriptions as input for our World Café on 2022-01-14.

+Upload your __two most successful runs__ in the correct TREC run files format and the 2-page paper until 2022-01-13 16:00 to this Sciebo folder: https://th-koeln.sciebo.de/s/FHerELroqNlwDPC - Name the files accordingly: `DIS17-2021-assignment3-GROUPNAME-RUNNAME` and `DIS17-2021-assignment3-GROUPNAME-overview`.
+Change GROUPNAME and RUNNAME as it fits.

+### Assignment IV - Write it down (40 points)

+Based on the previous assignments we would like you to compile a final report including the following topics:

+  1. Your original overall idea to test in the Mini-TREC campaign
+  2. The retrieval methods used and the technical implementation
+  3. Your evaluation and outcomes
+  4. Next steps and ideas

+The paper should respect the following requirements:

+- Clear style of writing and textual presentation (in German or English).
+This is your (maybe) first scientific report.
+Get some inspiration on how to write these reports by looking at papers from [TREC](https://trec.nist.gov/proceedings/proceedings.html) or [CLEF](http://ceur-ws.org/Vol-2936/).
+- Cite relevant literature about methods/techniques.
+- Use the [CEUR-WS Proceedings template](http://ceur-ws.org/Vol-XXX/CEURART.zip) in 1-column style.
+An Overleaf page for LaTeX users is available at https://www.overleaf.com/read/gwhxnqcghhdt.
+- __All team members have to contribute__ to the report.
+Include an overview who contributed what part of the report.

+Upload your overview paper in PDF until 2022-02-28 to this Sciebo folder: https://th-koeln.sciebo.de/s/FHerELroqNlwDPC - Name the files accordingly: `DIS17-2021-assignment4-GROUPNAME-report`.

 ### Links:
 - Solr tutorial: https://solr.apache.org/guide/8_10/solr-tutorial.html